sajibhn/sajibhn/README.md

 ## 🚀 About Me

-I was introduced to programming when I wanted to create a book-selling website.
-However, I couldn't start my start-up, but since then, I have been exploring all sorts of technologies. <br><br>
+I got my start programming when I started a book-selling website.
+Ever since then I have been learning and building everything I can get my hands on.
+<br><br>
-As a web developer, I enjoy bridging the gap between engineering and design — combining my technical knowledge with my keen eye for design to create a beautiful product.
+I enjoy bridging the gap between engineering and design — combining my technical knowledge with my keen eye for design to create a beautiful product.
 My goal is to always build applications that are scalable and efficient under the hood while providing engaging, pixel-perfect user experiences.

-## 👨‍💻 Skills & Experiance:
+## 👨‍💻 Skills & Experience:

 ✅ React Js <br>
 ✅ Next Js(familiar) <br>